 Letter between Walter Citrine, General Secretary of the Trades Union Congress, and Walter Schevenels, General Secretary of the International Federation of Trade Unions, regarding financial support of the SAU through the International Solidarity Fund.

 Cutting from the Daily Herald which reports the SAU's appeal for a new ambulance, after one of their vehicles was bombed near Madrid.
 The Daily Herald newspaper was partly funded by the Trades Union Congress.

-Correspondence regarding the SAU's attempts to raise money from trade unions, particularly in Scotland, September-November 1936.
+Correspondence regarding the SAU's attempts to raise money from trade unionsLink opens in a new window, particularly in Scotland, September-November 1936.

 Letter from Sir Daniel Stevenson to Walter Citrine, thanking him for the donation of £1000 from the International Solidarity Fund.